Ayodhya How to Reach: Introduction

 By Road

-Through a network of well-maintained roads, Ayodhya is well-connected to a number of important towns in Uttar Pradesh and other neighbouring states.
+Through a network of well-maintained roads, Ayodhya is well-connected to several important towns in Uttar Pradesh and other neighbouring states.
 The settlement is situated along National Highway 28, which links Varanasi and Lucknow.

 From Lucknow, Varanasi, and other nearby cities, you can take a public or private bus to Ayodhya.
 To get to Ayodhya, travellers can also choose private taxis or self-drive automobiles.
 Depending on traffic and road conditions, it takes 3–4 hours to drive from Lucknow to Ayodhya.